KEMBL/react-native-shop/README.md

 - RNS-Core - platform-independent application logics.
 Supposed to be started on mobile and Web platforms

+- RNS-Packages - Redux related logic, other packages should know only how to dispatch actions and query selectors

 - RNS-Theme - A visual style for RNS-Core

+- RNS-Types - contains shared types, used mostly for logic decoupling among other packages

 - RNS-Mobile-App - a consumer of all other packages - e-commerce mobile application (Android only for now)